MichaelBenliyan/Racing_Game_With_NEAT_AI/README.md

 Press "Open in Gitpod" to play!

 # Instructions
-ARROW-UP: Move forward
+- ARROW-UP: Move forward
-ARROW-LEFT: Turn left
+- ARROW-LEFT: Turn left
-ARROW- RIGHT: Turn right
+- ARROW-RIGHT: Turn right
+- ARROW-DOWN: Move Backward

 Chose a difficulty and start the game.
 Each difficulty has 5 levels where the cars will get progressively faster.
 Beat the AI to move on to the next level.